We use mousetraps to keep squirrels, rabbits and cats from ruining our garden. The noise scares them without hurting them so that they don't return.

 Hardiness Zone: 6a

-By Thomas from Kansas City, MO
+By THOMAS BRYANT from Kansas City, MO

 Go get hair at the local salon or salons.
 We give lots free to people for their gardens.